The LIJSL Boys U-16 team in 1987. (Michael Lewis/ FrontRowSoccer.com Photo)

 In 1987, yours truly went on a trip of lifetime with the Long Island Junior Soccer League Boys Under-16 team to Brazil.
-This diary b FrontRowSoccer.com editor Michael Lewis, which was published in two parts in Soccer Week, holds up well over more than decades and might have a familiar name or two in it.
+This week is the 35th anniversary.
+This diary by FrontRowSoccer.com editor Michael Lewis, which was published in two parts in Soccer Week, holds up well over more than decades and might have a familiar name or two in it.
 Just remember this journey was accomplished in the days before laptop computers, cell phones and MLS.
-Heck, Christian Pulisic born yet.
 Read on and enjoy!
 Reposted with permission.

 By Michael Lewis

 Although it had a number of obstacles and times resembled a pilot for National Lampoon’s “South American Vacation,” my recent journey to Brazil with the Boys Under-16 Select Team from the Long Island Junior Soccer League was an opportunity of a lifetime to experience a culture that was a mystery to me.

 It also was crazy, zany, bizarre, insane, great and manic.
 But it as worth it.

 When you’re a soccer-crazed person like me, this is the closest thing to heaven.
 But I’m still alive and I can tell my colleagues, friends and family about my experiences.

 And those experiences in and around the Pele Tournament were unforgettable.